-Cosmic dust particles are one of the major constituents of the interplanetary medium in the inner heliosphere and knowledge on dust near the Sun is so far based on remote observations and model assumptions.
-An exception are the measurements of the HELIOS mission with two spacecraft that reached a minimum distance 0.31 AU from the Sun and each carried a dust detector (Grün et al. 1980).
-Our basic understanding (see, e.g. Mann et al. 2004) is that large (> micrometre) dust particles that are fragments of comets and asteroids are in Keplerian orbits around the Sun.
+Cosmic dust particles are one of the major constituents of the interplanetary medium in the inner heliosphere, and knowledge on dust near the Sun has so far been based on remote observations and model assumptions.
+An exception are the measurements of the HELIOS mission, with two spacecraft that reached a minimum distance 0.31 AU from the Sun and each carried a dust detector (Grün et al., 1980).
+Our basic understanding (see for example Mann et al., 2004) is that large (> micrometre) dust particles that are fragments of comets and asteroids are in Keplerian orbits around the Sun.
 Their velocities and number densities increase with decreasing distance from the Sun.
-Fragments are produced in dust-dust collisions for which the rates increase with decreasing distance from the Sun.
-The majority of fragments smaller than micrometre are pushed outward by radiation pressure (cf. Wehry and Mann 1999) and deflected by electro-magnetic forces (cf. Mann et al. 2004, Czechowski and Mann 2010).
-In addition to the interplanetary dust, interstellar dust particles stream into the inner heliosphere from interstellar upstream direction and move ~parallel to the ecliptic plane (Mann 2010).
+Fragments are produced in dustdust collisions for which the rates increase with decreasing distance from the Sun.
+The majority of fragments smaller than a micrometre are pushed outward by radiation pressure (Wehry, and Mann, 1999) and deflected byelectro-magnetic forces (Mann et al., 2004; Czechowski and Mann, 2010).
+In addition to the interplanetary dust, interstellar dust particles stream into the inner heliosphere from an interstellar upstream direction and move roughly parallel to the ecliptic plane (Mann, 2010).
 Because of repulsion by the radiation pressure force, only the large interstellar dust reaches the inner heliosphere.
-A large fraction of dust is destroyed in the inner heliosphere, in sublimation and other destruction processes and this generates a dust-free zone.
-Sun-grazing comets (cf. Jones et al. 2018) are a local highly variable source for dust particles (cf. Fig. 1).
+A large fraction of dust is destroyed in the inner heliosphere, in sublimation and other destruction processes, and this generates a dust-free zone.
+Sun-grazing comets (cf. Jones et al., 2018) are a local highly variable source for dust particles (see Fig. 1).
 Dust material is released in the ambient solar wind, a process which is not well quantified.
-The solid fragments that are not fully destroyed are pushed outward and produce the small size portion of the interplanetary dust flux observed near Earth orbit.
-Parker Probe and Solar Orbiter will for the first time explore the inner heliosphere in-situ.
+The solid fragments that are not fully destroyed are pushed outward and produce the small-sized portion of the interplanetary dust flux observed near Earth's orbit.
+Parker Probe and Solar Orbiter will for the first time explore the inner heliosphere in situ.
 The dust impacts on the spacecraft will influence electric field measurements on these spacecraft and provide an opportunity to study the dust environments of the inner heliosphere.

 This paper discusses dust detection with electric field measurements based on recent observations from several spacecraft, and it discusses the prospects of studying dust impacts with the two space missions to the inner heliosphere.
-We start by describing the impact ionisation of dust particles (section 2), followed by a qualitative discussion of the dust impact signal generation in the vicinity of the spacecraft (section 3) and resulting antenna signal shapes (section 4).
+We start by describing the impact ionisation of dust particles (Sect.
+2), followed by a qualitative discussion of the dust impact signal generation in the vicinity of the spacecraft (Sect.
+3) and resulting antenna signal shapes (Sect.
+4).
 Section 5 discusses the signals and observations made recently with other space missions.
-In section 6 we describe our current state of knowledge on dust in the inner heliosphere and in section 7 we discuss implications for observations with Parker Probe and Solar Orbiter.
+In Sect.
+6 we describe our current state of knowledge on dust in the inner heliosphere and in Sect.
+7 we discuss implications for observations with Parker Probe and Solar Orbiter.